reema0814/Azure-Synapse-Analytics-Day/08-data-science-with-spark.md

 Azure Synapse Analytics provides support for using trained models (in ONNX format) directly from dedicated SQL pools.
 What this means in practice, is that your data engineers can write T-SQL queries that use those models to make predictions against tabular data stored in a SQL Pool database table.

-In this exercise, you will train a machine learning models using AutoML with Spark compute.
+In this exercise, you will train a machine learning model using AutoML with Spark compute.
 You will use the model registered in Azure Machine Learning to make predictions using the T-SQL `Predict` statement.

 For context, the following are the high-level steps taken to create a Spark ML based model and deploy it, so it is ready for use from T-SQL.